 The primary treatment for heat exhaustion is replacement of lost fluids and salt.
-Victims should be moved to a cool environment, lie flat or with their feet raised slightly above head level, and sip a cool, slightly salty beverage -- such as a sports drink, tomato juice, cool bouillon, or other vegetables or fruit juices.
+Victims should be moved to a cool environment, lie flat or with their feet raised slightly above head level, and sip a cool, slightly salty beverage -- such as a sports drink, tomato juice, cool bouillon, or other vegetable or fruit juices.

-- While help is on the way, move the victim into the shade; wrap them in cool, wet bedding or clothing; or remove the victim's clothes and sponge his body with cool water until help arrives.
+- While help is on the way, move the victim into the shade and wrap him in cool, wet bedding or clothing.
+Or, remove the victim's clothes and sponge his body with cool water until help arrives.

 - Ice packs can be placed on the groin, neck, or underarms, or the victim can be fanned by hand or with an electric fan or a blow-dryer set on cold (do not use a blow-dryer that blows only hot air).

 - If possible, use a thermometer to monitor the person's temperature and stop cooling treatments if his temperature normalizes.